Toraijin: Overview

 Historical records and archaeological data provide strong support for continued population movements from the continent to the Japanese archipelago via the southern Korean peninsula from 800 BCE to 600 CE.
-The Toraijins arrived in the archipelago in multiples waves.
+The Toraijin arrived in the archipelago in multiples waves.

 In the initial wave starting approximately three thousand years ago, where 20th century anthropologists such as Torii Ryūzō stated that "the Stone Age in Japan and that in Korea are very similar.
 The similarities are so outstanding that we can say their relationship was like that of cousins, if not of a parent and child, or siblings" in his book Japan before History (有史以前の日本, Yūshi izen no Nihon), highlighting a close connection between the Japanese and the Koreans even during the prehistoric periods due to the major overlap of immigrants.

-The next Toraijins introduced wet-rice farming to the archipelago, where the indigenous Jōmon people were engaged in subsistence based primarily on fishing, hunting, and gathering.
-During the middle-Yayoi period from approximately 350 BCE to 50 CE, Toraijins arrived with bronze technology.
+A Stone Age dolmen at Ganghwa Island, South Korea.

+40,000 dolmens distributed in Korea which account for approximately 40% of the world's total.

+Dolmens found in Jeju Island and northern Kyushu (Japan).

+Early Torajin, who arrived in the 1st millennium BCE (encompassing early-Jōmon period to middle-Yayoi period), are thought to have introduced rice cultivation and earthenware (such as Jōmon pottery and Yayoi pottery) to Japan (mainly in northern Kyushu).

 During the formative 5th and 6th centuries, they brought horse breeding and horse driven transportation, stoneware pottery, high temperature iron-working, advanced iron tool manufacturing, and their Chinese-based writing system.
-In addition to technological and cultural contributions, Toraijins also brought the ideologies of Confucianism and Buddhism from the mainland, which were critical to the state formation and socio-cultural changes during the Kofun period and Asuka period.
+In addition to technological and cultural contributions, Toraijin also brought the ideologies of Confucianism and Buddhism from the mainland, which were critical to the state formation and socio-cultural changes during the Kofun period and Asuka period.

+Koma Shrine, one of the many shrines founded by Toraijin in Japan.

 The lasting impact of the immigrants from Korea can still be found in placenames within modern Japan in places such as Komae (狛江) city, deriving from the word "Koma (高麗)" from Goguryeo; Niiza (新座) city, deriving from the word "Shiragi (新羅)" from Silla; and possibly Nara (奈良) city, deriving from the word "Nara (나라)" meaning "country".
+Many ancient shrines also possess legacy of the immigrants in names such as Koma Shrine (Goguryeo), Shinra Shrine (新羅神社; Silla), and Kudara no Ō Shrine (百済王神社; Paekche).

+In other instances, Toraijin influence is not deliberately shown within names, but can still be recognized via remnants left by their cultural impact.
+In many cases, Toraijin elements that have ancient roots in Korea such as Korean shamanism can be seen throughout modern Japan today.
+One of the many relics is the presence of Jangseung, known as Shōgunhyō (将軍標) in Japan, wooden or stone totems (found normally in pairs) that are believed to ward off evil from sacred places.

+Wooden pair of Jaengseungs found in Korea.